10 Simple Tips And Remedies to Relieve Hemorrhoid Itching.

 4. Soak in a Warm Sitz Bath

-It rinses away any irritants on the skin, relaxes the muscles around the area (which tighten up when hemorrhoids are inflamed), and boosts blood flow to help the tissue heal.
+A sitz bath rinses away irritants on the skin, relaxes the muscles around the area (which tighten up when hemorrhoids are inflamed), and boosts blood flow to help the tissue heal.
 Most people find the itching calms down noticeably for several hours afterward.

 How to do it: